TL;DR Answer Box

 In 2020, the crypto conversation was driven by headlines, speculation, and retail-fueled rallies.
 But that framing is outdated.
 In 2025, serious allocators are looking at digital assets through a far more sophisticated lens.

-Over the past five years, markets have tested nearly every traditional portfolio assumption—interest rate sensitivity, equity valuations, duration risk, and asset allocation logic.
+Over the past five years, markets have tested nearly every traditional portfolio assumption: interest rate sensitivity, equity valuations, duration risk, and asset allocation logic.
 Against that backdrop, digital assets are evolving into one of the most interesting (and misunderstood) financial experiments of our generation.

-Let’s dig into the data and explore how—and if—crypto fits into a forward-thinking portfolio.
+Let’s dig into the data and explore how, and if, crypto fits into a forward-thinking portfolio.

 Crypto: Apples to Apples